S. P. Shunmuganathan: Family and early life

 S. P. Shunmuganathan was born on 9 September 1954 in Pandaravailai in Thoothukudi district of Tamil Nadu.
 His father, Ponnaiah Nadar was a Payilvan (Gym master) and Teacher.
 Shunmuganathan finished his Siddha degree in Kumbakonam.
-His wife Asha, five daughters and a son.
+His wife is Asha, and they have five daughters and a son.

 Political career

 He joined All India Anna Dravida Munnetra Kazhagam (AIADMK) in 1972.
 He served as the unopposed Panchayat secretary of Perungulam, Perungulam town secretary, Srivaikuntam union secretary, Presently he is the AIADMK's secretary of south Thoothukudi District.

-In 2001 election he selected as MLA of Srivaikuntam constituency.
+In 2001 election he was selected as MLA of Srivaikuntam constituency.

 In 2006 Tamil Nadu assembly elections, he lost to D. Selvaraj of Indian National Congress by 1,632 votes in the Srivaikuntam constituency.

 In 2011 Tamil Nadu assembly election he was elected from the Srivaikundam constituency and served as a minister for Hindu religious and charitable endowments in J. Jayalalithaa's cabinet.
 He was sacked as Minister for Rural Industries in November 2011 as part of the third cabinet reshuffle in a five-month period by Jayalalithaa.